DevYeom/OneWay/README.md

 ## Documentation

-To learn how to use **OneWay** in more detail, go through the [documentation](https://swiftpackageindex.com/DevYeom/OneWay/main/documentation/OneWay).
+To learn how to use **OneWay** in more detail, please refer to the [documentation](https://swiftpackageindex.com/DevYeom/OneWay/main/documentation/OneWay).

 ## Examples